lexivn/My-React-Portfolio/README.md

 Building projects my clients love have always been my passion.
 Being in the web development industry for over 1+ years and serving more than 2 happy clients worldwide, I'm always motivated to do more!

 Hi, my name is Alex Soto from Lima, Peru.
 I'm a full-stack web developer with a Bachelors degree in Electronic Engineering.
 My top priority is to get your business online the right way, giving you industry-standard design and all the functionality you need to operate smoothly online.
 Get in touch today with the details of your project let's get started!
-Check out my resume below!

 <p>
 <img width="800" alt="image" src="https://github.com/lexivn/My-React-Portfolio/blob/main/src/assets/img/header.png">